 Now you can remove the keyboard.

-Remove all screws from the bottom of the laptop.
+Remove all screws from the bottom.
 These screws securing the bottom cover to the top cover.

 Lift up and remove the bottom cover.

 When the bottom cover removed you can access the cooling fan, wireless card, processor and hard drive.

 As I mentioned before, my goal is replacing the hard drive.

 NOTE: In order to remove the cooling fan, you’ll have to remove the heat sink.
 Shouldn’t be very difficult.